golemfactory/golem-docs/docs/creators/javascript/quickstart.md

 #### Create TaskExecutor instance

-In our body function first we have to create executor using factory method [Executor.create()](docs/classes/executor\_executor.TaskExecutor.md#create).
-As a parameter we will provide image hash with Node.js.
+In our body function first we have to create executor using factory method [Executor.create()](../docs/classes/executor_executor.TaskExecutor/#create).
+As a parameter we will provide image hash, where Node.js is already installed.

 ```js
 const executor = await TaskExecutor.create("529f7fdaf1cf46ce3126eb6bbcd3b213c314fe8fe884914f5d1106d4");